 The composition of the Board of Directors must be consistent with the criteria provided in the applicable provisions concerning gender parity and the required minimum number of independent Directors.
 The By-laws contain no mention of any additional qualifications beyond those set forth in the relevant laws and regulations, nor do they specify professional or independence requirements taken from the Code or specific professional characteristics for the Directors.
-As regards the observance of the recommendations of the Code regarding the composition and the characteristics of the Directors, please refer to the section of this Report entitled "Election of Directors."
+As regards the observance of the recommendations of the Code regarding the composition and the characteristics of the Directors, please refer to the paragraph of this Report entitled "Election of Directors."

-As mentioned earlier, the Board of Directors in office at December 31, 2019 was comprised of nine Directors: six men, two of whom qualified as independent, and three women, one of whom qualified as independent.
-The number of Directors was unchanged on the date this Report was approved (February 13, 2020).
-It should be noted, in this regard, that at the Shareholders' Meeting for the appointment of the Board of Directors a fourth woman was appointed, who subsequently resigned.
+As mentioned earlier, the Board of Directors in office at December 31, 2020 was comprised of nine Directors: six men, two of whom qualified as independent, and three women, one of whom qualified as independent.
+The number of Directors was unchanged on the date this Report was approved (February 17, 2021).
+It should be noted, in this regard, that at the 2019 Shareholders' Meeting for the election of the Board of Directors a fourth woman was appointed, who subsequently resigned.
 When co-opting the new Director (who later became Chief Executive Officer), the Board of Directors, however, elected a man because it considered it preferable to draw the candidate from the top management structure, choosing one of the directors most involved in managing the Company's business.
-Even after this change, the composition of Edison's Board of Directors was consistent with current regulations concerning gender balance.
-In the meantime, this regulation has been amended by the Budget Law 2020 and the new provisions will be taken into account at the first renewal of the administrative body following the entry into force of the new legislation.